 Asutosh Upadhyay was born in Kathmandu, Nepal.
 Kinza Lhamo was born in Bhutan.
 After completing their high school, they both moved to the USA to further their education in Business and Design.
-In 2005 they moved to Toronto, Canada, where their two daughters were born.

 Coming from the developing countries of Nepal and Bhutan, and witnessing the clutches of poverty while growing up, both Asutosh and Kinza recognize the opportunity that lies silently for the poor to extricate themselves from poverty.
 Their keen interest in social justice always remained in the back seat while pursuing their careers in the corporate world.
 However, opportunities for the poor don’t just pop out of nowhere, somebody must do something.
 There was a void within them that needed to be filled.

-In 2011 both Asutosh and Kinza left their jobs and took the leap of faith into social justice.
+Both Asutosh and Kinza left their jobs and took the leap of faith into social justice.
 The goal was not just to help the poor survive but to help them leave poverty behind.
 They both decided to use their expertise to help the poor marginalized artisans of Nepal by bringing their beautiful handicraft works to the mainstream market in North America under a fair trade system where everyone wins.

 Hamro Village was born.